esi/esi-issues/README.md

 ## ESI Community

-The following people are members of the ESI github community.
+The following people are members of the ESI GitHub community.
 They will be helping to triage issues and guide discussions.
 Please treat them (and all others) with respect.

  GitHub | EVE Character | Tweetfleet Slack | Twitter
 --------|---------------|------------------|---------